- Sashité for Developers

 }

-Pawn in player’s Hand has the movement capability for hand-to-board Displacement (Placement) to e5 when the Square is empty.
+Pawn in the player’s Hand has the movement capability for hand-to-board Displacement (Placement) to e5 when the Square is empty.

 Drop with File Restriction